unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 }
 ```

-While the original EHC1 is disabled, and so it's child devices.
+While the original EHC1 is disabled, **and so it's child devices**.
 So let's just add new ports to the EH01, while retaining the original `_ADR` of the ports from EHC1 to the new ports in EH01.
 EHC1 has a HUB device named `HUBN`, and the under this `HUBN`, there are the ports.

 Under EH01, we will append these devices and their `_ADR`